ESP32 based Bluetooth iBeacon

 #include "BLEServer.h"

-The iBeacon library is included which sets the ESP32 as iBeacon.
+The iBeacon library is included, which sets the ESP32 as an iBeacon.
 Along with this, the deep sleep library is included for ESP32.
-The library will be used to send ESP32 in deep sleep mode for a defined period of time.
+The library will be used to send the ESP32 into deep sleep mode for a defined period of time.

 #include "BLEBeacon.h"